 With support from a $2.8 million grant from the W.K.
-Kellogg Foundation and a $50,000 contribution from the Santa Fe Community Foundation’s Community Resiliency Fund, Con Alma Health Foundation recently awarded 16 grants totaling $1,204,100.
+Kellogg Foundation and a $50,000 contribution from the Santa Fe Community Foundation’s Community Resiliency Fund, Con Alma Health Foundation recently awarded 20 grants totaling $1,500,700.
 These grants were awarded to nonprofits in New Mexico working on the ongoing healing and community rebuild related to the global pandemic.
-These grants (summarized below) were awarded in early January 2022 and will end in late December 2022.

 In addition to sub-granting to nonprofits, Con Alma is working with the New Mexico Health Equity Partnership, an initiative at the Santa Fe Community Foundation, to expand the capacity of existing networks to address service gaps, leverage resources, and focus on long-term policies and system-change strategies that address health disparities and advance health equity.

 In 2021 Con Alma awarded 27 grants (totaling $600,000) focused on promoting the equitable allocation, distribution, delivery, and access to Covid-19 vaccines.
 Sign up for email updates here on our Grant Cycle Information email list or text GRANTCYCLES to 22828.

 We are honored to support our Community Rebuild Grant Recipients!

 Community Rebuild Grant Recipients

 - Casa de Salud ($100,000) to support a full-time nurse, implementation and transition to an electronic medical record tool for ideal team-based communication in the clinic as well as in the community, and the implementation and communication with New Mexico’s Health Information Exchange to best integrate Casa’s care plans with those of hospital and clinic systems around the state.